 We use a Diode-pumped solid-state (DPSS) laser (Changchun New Industries (CNI), MGL-III-532).
 The wavelength is 532[nm] and the power is 50[mW].
-The laser passes through a half-mirror (Edmund Optics, 20[mm] X 37[mm], 50R/50T, Plate Beam splitter) and hits the galvanometer mirror (General Scanning Inc.(GSI), VM500) where it is then reflected down to the stage.
-This galvanometer mirror can rotate between -50 degrees to +50 degrees.
-The AD/DA/DIO board (Interface Company Ltd, CBI360116) installed into the PC control motor driver (MiniSAX) and control laser position.
-It can work around a 400[mm] square stage.
+The laser passes through a half mirror (Edmund Optics, 20[mm] X 37[mm], 50R/50T, Plate Beam splitter) and hits the galvanometer mirror (General scanning Inc.(GSI), VM500) where it is then reflected down to the stage.
+This galvanometer mirror can rotate between -50 degree to +50 degrees.
+The AD/DA/DIO board (Interface company ltd, CBI360116) installed into the PC control that motor driver(MiniSAX) and control laser position.
+It can work around 400[mm] square stage.
 In addition, this board controls the on/off interface of the laser using the TTL signal from the DIO.
-The AD port of this board connects to the photo-sensing circuit.
-This optical sensor (Hamamatsu Photonics K.K., G7189) is placed at the conjugate position as the laser output from the half-mirror, sending the laser light back to the photo sensor reflected by retroreflective material as a marker (Figure 5).
-This system can thus detect the position of the marker by checking the output from the photo-sensing circuit.
-For safety, the laser is contained within a metal box with a laser filter window, and users are able to maneuver it using a remote control system (Figure 6).
+The AD port of this board connects to the photo sensing circuit.
+This Optical sensor (Hamamatsu Photonics K.K., G7189) is placed at the conjugate position as the laser output from the half mirror, causing the laser light back to the photo sensor reflected by retro-reflective material as a marker(Figure 5).
+This system can thus detect the position of the marker by checking the output from the photo sensing circuit.
+For safety purposes, the laser is contained within a metal box with a laser filter window, and users are able to maneuver it using a remote control system (Figure 6).

-Fig. 5.
-The position of the Laser, Galvano mirror, Beam splitter, and Photodetector to prevent eye damage from the laser beams.
-We built a special box covered by aluminum to prevent laser emission.
+Figure 5: The position of Laser, Galvano mirror, Beam splitter and Photodetector to prevent any eye damage from the laser beams, we have built a special box that is covered by aluminum to prevent laser emission.
 This box has a window made of acrylic which acts as a laser filter, allowing the user to perfectly see the inside without any retinal harm.

-Fig. 6.
-System overview.
-The metal box has a laser filter with a protected opening at the top through which the laser passes to control the paper figure in the box.
+Figure 6: System overview.
+The metal box has a laser filter with a protected opening at the top through which the laser passes through to control the paper figure in the box.

+3.3.2 Control Object

-3.3.2 Control Object.
-Our animated paper consists of three key components that are affixed to the paper: (1) SMA, which works as an actuator; (2) retro-reflective material, which works as a marker for the laser tracking system; and (3) copper (Cu) foil, which works as a thermal absorber.
-The specific heat of Cu is 0.379 [J/g·K], which is very low for similarly priced commodity materials, making it ideal for quick and inexpensive prototyping (Figure 7).
+Our animated paper consists of three key components which are affixed to the paper: 1) SMA, which works as an actuator, 2) Retro-reflective material, which works as a marker for the laser tracking system, and 3) Copper (Cu) foil, which works as a thermal absorber.
+The specific heat of Cu is 0.379 [J/g·K], which is very low for similarly priced commodity materials, making it ideal for quick and inexpensive prototyping(Figure 7).
 It absorbs the laser heat more effectively and accelerates the temperature shifts.
 Retro-reflective material marker is a regular hexagon with sides of 4.5[mm].
 The copper foil has a diameter of 6[mm] and is placed at the center of the marker.